khrissianjoi/CA208/CASE3/ComparitiveProgrammingLanguages/ComparativeProgrammingLanguages.md

             - to substitute the actual _unevaluated_ parameter for each occurence of the formal parameter
         - Lazy evaluation:
             - evaluate the actual parameter when the argument is _first_ needed and then store its value for whenever it is subsequently needed.

+## Haskell: Higher Order Functions
+A function that has functional parameters or functional results.

+In Haskell functions:
+- are _**first-class values**_.
+- can be passed as parameters
+- can be computed as function results
+- built into composite values